Try for free

 Running your tenant screening when you’re not around is a little more of a challenge, however, it’s definitely doable.
 You can read more about how to screen tenants here.

-It is always best to do your showings in person as this gives you an opportunity to meet your prospective tenants face to face.
+It is always best to do your showings in person as this allows you to meet your prospective tenants face to face.
 If you can’t be there though, then make sure to appoint someone you trust and talk to all potential tenants over the phone.

 Not all landlords allow subletting but for those that do make sure you have a clear policy in the lease.
 On top of this, you will want to have the final say over any sub-tenants that move into the property by running them through your screening process.